 - 1. The imposition of a period of probation of not more than 20 working days during which the learner will be obliged to fulfil all academic requirements of his/her programme - 2.
-Withdrawal or restriction of certain rights for a period not exceeding 20 working days - 3.
+Withdrawal or restriction of certain services for a period not exceeding 20 working days - 3.
 Suspension from the Institute for a period of not more than 20 working days - 4.
-A requirement to pay compensation for damage caused - 5.
+A requirement to pay compensation for damage caused to property etc - 5.
 Recommend to the President the permanent exclusion of the learner(s) from the Institute.

-Compliance with the sanctions will be monitored.
+Compliance with the sanctions is expected.
 Failure to comply will be referred back to the Head of Faculty.